nuagetsu/VecRepV3/README.md

 ## K neighbour score
 Ideally, close neighbours of the vector embeddings should correspond to close neighbours the original image.
 The K neighbour score is the fraction of the K most similar images (i.e. highest image product) in K closest vector embeddings (i.e. highest dot product) for the corresponding vector.
 In an ideal case, the score would be one.

 Note that this score only cares how many of the original closest neighbours remain as the closest neighbours.
-Their order does not matter.
+The order within the closest neighbours does not matter.

+Due to

 # Sampling approach